In this post, we’ll show you how to monitor the status of your MongoDB servers using Studio 3T’s Server Status Charts feature. Try it today.

 Note that the information displayed in the charts may be:

-Charts show information since the start of a particular point until the present moment, e.g. all events of a particular type since the database started
+Charts show information since the start of a particular point until the present moment, for example all events of a particular type since the database started

-Charts show information about a particular event that occurred during an update period, e.g. if we have the ‘Update frequency’ set to ‘2 sec’, then the chart will show all events of that particular type that occurred within 2 second periods
+Charts show information about a particular event that occurred during an update period, for example if we set ‘Update frequency’ to ‘2 sec’, then the chart shows all events of that particular type that occurred within 2 second periods

 Charts show information about a particular event as it was at the point in time that the MongoDB server status was requested from the database

-– where the charts show information since the start of a particular point until the present moment, e.g. all events of a particular type since the database started.
+– where the charts show information from the start of a particular point until the present moment, for example all events of a particular type since the database started.

 The table below details each of the MongoDB server status charts: